lara-martin/interactive-fiction-class/homeworks/project/project-proposal.md

 {{page.type}} {{page.number}}: {{page.title}}
 =============================================================

 The project is a chance for you to delve into one of the topics we have covered in class.
 You can choose between two directions: creating a novel interactive experience or answering a research question.
+The final deliverable will a poster presentation and either a demo or a paper.

-For the direction that you choose, write a project proposal that answers the questions below.
+For this milestone, you will write a project proposal that answers the questions below.

 If you are trying to decide between multiple project ideas, or if you're struggling to come up with something, we highly encourage you to come to office hours and discuss it with Dr. Martin.
 She will be able to help you narrow down which ideas of yours are the most feasible + interesting.